wludh/womenandtech/coding101/coding101.md

 ## What is Python and how do I use it?

 - Python is the programming language we're going to be learning today.
-It was created in 1991 by Guido van Rossum
+It was created in 1991 by Guido van Rossum.
-- It's named after Monty Python
+- It's named after Monty Python.
-- It's used for a wide range of programming, from making web apps to data analysis
+- It's used for a wide range of programming, from making web apps to data analysis.

 ### Why Python?